ibm-cloud-docs/vpc/vpn-onprem-fortigate.md

 You can use IBM Cloud VPN for VPC to securely connect your VPC to an on-prem network through a VPN tunnel.
 This topic provides guidance about how to configure your FortiGate VPN gateway to connect to VPN for VPC.
 {: shortdesc}

 These instructions are based on FortiGate 300C, Firmware Version v5.2.13, build762 (GA).
+The instructions, specifically for the configuration of IKE and IPsec policies, are written with the consideration that you use the default (Auto) IPsec and IKE policies for your VPC VPN gateway.
+If you create custom IKE and IPsec policies for your VPN, it can change some of the values for Diffie-Hellman, authentication, encryption, and key lifetime that are suggested in the following sections.
 {: note}

 Read [Known issues for VPN gateways](/docs/vpc?topic=vpc-vpn-limitations) before you continue to connect to your on-premises peer.